Charles Foussard: "This aesthetic has imposed itself on me"

 Today, your work is balanced between the street and the studio.
 How do you live this permanent back and forth between the two?

 I paint all the time.
 Whether on a canvas or on a wall.
 My rhythm is to paint in the street twice a week, but sometimes it's five times a week.
 And the more I do, the more I can allow myself to improvise.
 The ideas come one after the other, based on my mental imagery.
 The work is built up in this way, alongside the wall.
-The spray allows me to go fast, it is a tool for instantaneity.
+The spray allows me to go fast, it is an instantaneous tool.
 The result is immediate, there is something which is obvious.
 On the other hand, working in the studio is totally complementary.
 It requires more time and immersion.
 It's definitively not the same energy as for a wall, where the gestures are more relaxed.
 Switching to small formats and acrylics was complicated at the beginning.
 The canvas represents a much more personal work, where I can bring much more details.

 Your style is inspired by the codes of Pop Surrealism.
 What feeds your approach?

 Dalì was my first aesthetic shock, when I went to Figueras with my parents at the age of 11.
 I was touched by the delicacy of his features and the discrepancy with reality.
 This way of treating the strange with a refined technique.
-I don't really like labels but I know that my practice makes me fit with the post-graffiti movement.
+I don't really like labels but I know that my practice makes me fit into the post-graffiti movement.
 My style is inspired by Pop surrealism, an aesthetic that literally imposed itself on me when I discovered it in the Juxtapoz magazines and books, or even the Hey! exhibitions.
-I identify myself with this movement as it allows me to be always at the border between the real and the unreal.
+I identify myself with this movement as it allows me to be always on the border between the real and the unreal.
 I am able to revisit the classics of painting, while adding new cultural references that are related to another era, offering then to the viewer a moment of contemplation.
 My objective remains to develop my writing, to go further.
 Both in the abstract and in the figurative.
 Today, urban arts have exploded, there is a real diversity of artists and you have to find your place.